oneeve8/kobble-data/content/problems.md

 The single quotation appears as a wrong character so you can’t type contractions like don’t and can’t.

 ### Moved item disappeared
 I had moved an item into a different track.
-The next time I opened the destination track the new item t
+The next time I opened the destination track the new item that I had moved there was missing.
+I don’t know why.